dturvene/ring-buffer/README.md

 portable [ringbuffer](https://en.wikipedia.org/wiki/Circular_buffer) design
 suitable for
 embedded projects, the device drivers and user-space code.
 The code is written in `C`.
+While not “lock-less” (see the research section) the code uses a small, custom spinlock based on C11 atomics to guard ringbuffer updates.

 The reason I developed this project is there are many implementations of a ringbuffer (see research secion) but none met my requirements.

 A [ringbuffer](https://en.wikipedia.org/wiki/Circular_buffer) is a type of